apulbere/apulbere.github.io/_posts/2021-03-16-java-functional-programming-concepts.md

 }
 ```

-In previous example `buildUrl` is also called first order while `buildSafeUrl` - higher order function.
-The definition of later one says that it should have at least one function as argument or return a function.
-This opens a whole new world of possibilities, like **lazy evaluation**, code reuse and function composition.
+In the previous example, `buildUrl` is also called first-order while `buildSafeUrl` - higher-order function.
+The definition of later one says that it should have at least one function as an argument or return a function.
+This opens a whole new world of possibilities, like **lazy evaluation**, code reuse, and function composition.

 Let's imagine we have the following structure of records / classes: